ELSA 50+ Health and Life

 Why you’re so important to us

-You can’t be replaced by anyone else, as this would bias the results and we need to speak to as many people as possible in order to have enough information to make the survey meaningful.
+We want to hear from you because each person chosen to take part is unique.
+You can’t be replaced by anyone else, as this would bias the results, and we need to speak to as many people as possible in order to have enough information to make the survey meaningful.

-We want to hear from everyone
+We want to hear from people from all walks of life

 It’s really important to us and our funders and collaborators that our research represents the views of everyone aged 50 and over living in England.